GeorgiaData/salesforce/README.md

 # Salesforce

-The following documents our setup for collecting leads.
-Collecting leads externally allows the state to avoid the $5 per user per month fee that applies to contacts that self-register using Saleforce communities.
+The following documents our setup for saving Exporter Directory registration in Salesforce.

 ## Add Fields in Salesforce